History of Tyler Herro in Timeline

 In 2019, Tyler Herro was named to the 2019–20 NBA All-Rookie Second Team by the league.

-In 2019, Tyler Herro was selected by the Miami Heat in the first round of the NBA draft with the 13th overall pick.
+In 2019, Tyler Herro was selected by the Miami Heat in the first round of the NBA draft as the 13th overall pick.

-On September 8, 2020, after the Heat defeated the Milwaukee Bucks, Tyler Herro became the first player born in the 2000s to appear in an NBA Conference Finals game.
+On September 8, 2020, Tyler Herro became the first player born in the 2000s to appear in an NBA Conference Finals game, when the Heat defeated the Milwaukee Bucks.

-On October 9, 2020, Tyler Herro broke a 44-year-old record by scoring 10 points in the third quarter of game 5 of the 2020 NBA Finals.
-He set an NBA record by a rookie for the most consecutive playoff games scoring in double digits with 20, surpassing Alvan Adams's record of 19 games set in 1976.
+On October 9, 2020, Tyler Herro broke a 44-year-old record by scoring 10 points in the third quarter of game 5 of the 2020 NBA Finals, setting the NBA record for the most consecutive playoff games scoring in double digits by a rookie with 20 games.

 2020: Began Dating Katya Elise Henry